zhaouv/antlr-blockly/docs/en/grammerFile.md

 [demo:AddSubMulDiv](demo.md#AddSubMulDiv) gives two versions of [Generate code](https://github.com/zhaouv/antlr-blockly/blob/master/demos/addSubMulDiv/AddSubMulDiv_generCode.g4) and [Direct execution](https://github.com/zhaouv/antlr-blockly/blob/master/demos/addSubMulDiv/AddSubMulDiv_exec.g4) respectively, pay attention to the Direct execution version, you need to turn off real-time checking (real-time running).
 (Run: [[Generate code]](https://zhaouv.github.io/antlr-blockly/?run=true&grammarFile=./demos/addSubMulDiv/AddSubMulDiv_generCode.g4), [[Direct execution]](https://zhaouv.github.io/antlr-blockly/?run=true&grammarFile=./demos/addSubMulDiv/AddSubMulDiv_exec.g4))

 Here are some of the configuration of several blocks to illustrate.
-You can embed code in .g4 as `/* blockName\n ... */`, and antlr-blockly will recognize the first embedded comment of the same name and place its contents in a square function.
+You can embed code in .g4 as `/* blockName\n ... */`, and antlr-blockly will recognize the first embedded comment of the same name and place its contents in a block's function.
-The fields or squares or blocks involved are named in the order of `name`+`_0`,`_1`..
+The fields or blocks or sets involved are named in the order of `name`+`_0`,`_1`..

 <pre style="float:left;width:380px;white-space:pre-wrap;margin-right:5px">
 prog:   stat+ ;